ritua2/BOINCatTACC/api/README.md

 	- Delete files when they are no longer useful
 	- Maintain a sandbox of data for future BOINC projects
 	- Download files using curl or wget
-	- Check used disk space allocation, as of now, all user's are assigned 2 GB of space
+	- Check used disk space allocation
 	- Download the results files
 	- Get a summary of jobs submitted